Early stopping

-In machine learning, early stopping is a form of regularization used to avoid overfitting when training a learner with an iterative method, such as gradient descent.
-Such methods update the learner so as to make it better fit the training data with each iteration.
-Up to a point, this improves the learner's performance on data outside of the training set.
-Past that point, however, improving the learner's fit to the training data comes at the expense of increased generalization error.
+In machine learning, early stopping is a form of regularization used to avoid overfitting when training a model with an iterative method, such as gradient descent.
+Such methods update the model to make it better fit the training data with each iteration.
+Up to a point, this improves the model's performance on data outside of the training set (e.g., the validation set).
+Past that point, however, improving the model's fit to the training data comes at the expense of increased generalization error.
 Early stopping rules provide guidance as to how many iterations can be run before the learner begins to over-fit.
 Early stopping rules have been employed in many different machine learning methods, with varying amounts of theoretical foundation.

 Background

 This section presents some of the basic machine-learning concepts required for a description of early stopping methods.

 Overfitting

 Machine learning algorithms train a model based on a finite set of training data.
 During this training, the model is evaluated based on how well it predicts the observations contained in the training set.
 In general, however, the goal of a machine learning scheme is to produce a model that generalizes, that is, that predicts previously unseen observations.
 Overfitting occurs when a model fits the data in the training set well, while incurring larger generalization error.